openvinotoolkit/model_server/docs/tf_model_binary_input.md

 mv resnet_v2_fp32_savedmodel_NHWC/1538687283/ resnet_v2
 rmdir resnet_v2_fp32_savedmodel_NHWC/
 ```
-*Note:* Directories operations are not neccessery for the prepartion, but in this guide in order to keep the commands as simple as possible the directories are simplified.
+*Note:* Directories operations are not necessary for the preparation, but in this guide the directories are simplified.

 Pull the latest openvino ubuntu_dev image from dockerhub
 ```Bash